Skip to content

 Who is presenting

 Each lab member is part of the standard rotation of presenters for the individual meetings.
 Additionally, they are assigned to one of the batches that will alternate in the quick updates.
-Interns are usually not part of the standard roations, but will be assigned to a batch.
+Interns are usually not part of the standard rotations, but will be assigned to a batch.

 The rotation of presenters is made by randomizing the order of the names, but can be adjusted based on anyone's availability.
-If you want / need to switch your slot, you can directly contact the person you would like to switch with and then let the lab meeting manager know about the change.
+If you want/need to switch your slot, you can directly contact the person you would like to switch with and then let the lab meeting manager know about the change.
 If you would like to change with a slot assigned for a group meeting, ask the lab meeting manager directly.

-Presentation Guidelines
+Presentation guidelines

 To keep our lab meeting presentations organized, please follow these guidelines: